 - Grid view: A spreadsheet-style layout that makes organizing data simple and clear.

-- Gantt charts: Helps teams plan timelines and track progress with a visual timeline.
+- Gantt charts: Help teams plan timelines and track progress with a visual timeline.

 - Automation tools: Set up rules to send alerts, move tasks, or update statuses automatically.

-- Forms and data collection: Create forms to collect information and feed it directly into sheets.
+- Forms and Data Collection: Create forms to collect information and feed it directly into spreadsheets.

 - Collaboration: Share sheets with teammates, comment on rows, and update in real time.